BlaireLeone/bulma-clean-theme/resume-cv-page.md

-#### Reporter and Segment Producer *• The Propwatch Project •* *Remote*
+#### Researcher and Writer *• The Propwatch Project •* *Remote*

 AUGUST 2021 - JUNE 2022

+- Compiled datasets of potential funders, experts, and community partners
-- Conducted 1-2-hour interviews for video series on misinformation: sourced professionals and academics, researched extensively, drafted questions.
+- Conducted interviews for video series on misinformation and authored investigative articles

-- Authored investigative articles for digital publication: pitched and received story assignments, conducted research, identified diverse sources and additional media, drafted headlines and summaries.

-- Edited audio from interviews for upcoming podcast on disinformation and propaganda.

-- Performed outreach and supports event logistics with partners.
+- Performed outreach and supported event logistics with partners.